Analytical structure of k$_t$ clustering to any order: Generalities

 \item If the minimum distance of all $d_{ij}$'s and $d_{iB}$'s is a $d_{ij}$, then the pair of particles $i,j$ is merged into a single particle (or pseudo-jet) with a four-momentum equal to the sum of the four-momenta of $i$ and $j$ (according to the E-scheme).
+In the strong-energy ordering limit, the pseudo-jet is essentially in the direction of the hardest particle.
 If, however, the smallest distance of all is $d_{iB}$, then particle $i$ is declared a jet and is thus removed from the list of final-state particles. \item Steps 1 and 2 are repeated until no particles are left in the initial list. \end{enumerate}

 For our analytical calculations, at any given PT order, we consider {\it all} clustering possibilities among the final-state partons, along with all possible initial gluon configurations (i.e., which ones are initially inside $\cV$ and which ones are initially outside $\cV$).
 We then analyze each of these possibilities and identify those that would lead to mis-cancellations between real and virtual corrections, thus contributing to the non-global observable (and resulting in the appearance of CLs and/or NGLs).
 At three-loops and beyond, the set of all possibilities becomes lengthy and cumbersome, so we use \texttt{Mathematica} to handle the automated work.